Synthetic Testing Anomaly Detection¶

 Data Gaps¶

-Seven strategies can be configured for data gap states.
+Seven strategies can be configured for handling data gap states.

 -

-Linking with the detection interval time range, judge the query results of the most recent minutes for the detection metrics, no events triggered;
+Link with the detection interval time range to judge the query results of the most recent minutes for the detection Metrics, do not trigger events;

 -

-Linking with the detection interval time range, judge the query results of the most recent minutes for the detection metrics, query results considered as 0; at this point, the query results will be compared again with the thresholds configured in the trigger conditions above, thereby determining whether an anomaly event should be triggered.
+Link with the detection interval time range to judge the query results of the most recent minutes for the detection Metrics, treat the query result as 0; at this point, the query result will be compared again with the thresholds configured in the Trigger Conditions above to determine whether to trigger an anomaly event.

 -